ernest-bruce/human-internet/humanity/humanity.md

 ### human_internet
 network, infrastructure, and ecosystem that gives an entity total control over its data
-· such entities (people, organizations, and others) can also exhert control over the information other entities create from such data and its online and offline activities
+· such entities (people, organizations, and others) can also exert control over the information other entities create from such data and its online and offline activities
 · this ecosystem is guided by principles and values whose guiding light is the benefit of individuals, societies, and humanity

 [human_internet]: #human_internet "network, infrastructure, and ecosystem that gives entities total control over their data"